thatdania/CV/README.md

 gathered a head team of students to delegate tasks, documented all the meetings, motivated for progress and solved problems for each team and developed a strong “communicator role” between the staff and students.
-The whole experience challenged me to drive for roles I had never done before.
+The whole experience challenged me to adapt to jobs I hadn't done and drove me to do whatever it takes to do them sucessfully.

 **Venturesome**